SyncfusionExamples/How-to-get-rid-of-default-padding-around-the-numeric-entry-SfNumericTextBox-in-Xamarin.Forms/README.md

-# How to get rid of default padding around the numeric entry (SfNumericTextBox) in Xamarin.Forms
+# How to get rid of default left padding for the numeric entry (SfNumericTextBox) in Xamarin.Forms

-This article explains how to remove or adjust the default padding around the Xamarin.Forms Syncfusion SfNumericTextBox and its background with the following steps
+This article explains how to remove or adjust the default left padding of the Xamarin.Forms Syncfusion SfNumericTextBox with the following steps

 ![](default_appearance.png)

 *Fig1: Default appearance of SfNumericTextBox*